morea-framework/morea-framework.github.io/src/userguide.md

 </li>
 {% endhighlight %}

-You'll need to edit this code by replacing the contents of the '<li>` elements with your own links.
+You'll need to edit this code by replacing the contents of the `<li>` elements with your own links.

 See the above code in context [here](https://github.com/philipmjohnson/ics311s14/blob/master/src/_layouts/default.html#l38-45).